 Sea Kayak Spirit of Lake Superior Park

 Your trip begins on Sunday afternoon with a half-day group safety and paddling skills workshop at our Rock Island Lodge and Lake Superior Paddling Centre.
-We end the day with a home-style cooked dinner.
-Advanced reservations are required if you'd like to spend Sunday night in our Rock Island Lodge, however we reserve a number of campsites for trip participants on our sandy lakeside beach.
-On Monday morning, we set off on the crystal clear water of the largest lake in the world.
+We end the day with orientation and a home-style cooked dinner.
+Monday morning, we set off on the crystal clear waters of the largest lake in the world.

 This Lake Superior sea kayak trip is designed for advanced novice through to intermediate paddlers.
 Some previous sea kayaking experience is required and your enjoyment will be enhanced if you are in good physical condition and comfortable with back-country camping.
 The lake is mostly calm in summer, but when it gets rough we enjoy the view from shore, so experience paddling in surf and swells is not necessary.

-Although each group will travel according to its own pace, we tend to spend most of the day on the water leaving lots of time for covering the distance and exploring the Lake Superior park coast.
+Each group will travel according to its own pace, we tend to spend most of the day on the water leaving lots of time for covering the distance and exploring the Lake Superior park coast.
+We typically use singles and occasionally a double sea kayak.

 This is a wonderful trip for people wanting to experience paddling and camping on the wilderness coast of Lake Superior Provincial Park.
 It focuses on the beautiful places and the uncrowded northern portion of the Park.
 There is also a instructional component — your paddling and outdoor skills will improve dramatically in the company of similarly outdoor-minded companions.
 Join us this summer!